Licensed plumbers with over 60 years of experience

 This method isolates the sound of water escaping the pipework to locate the leak

 Water leaks occur every day, but they’re often more difficult to pinpoint than you might expect.
-That’s because a multitude of utility pipes is concealed underground, behind walls and in ceilings.
+That’s because a multitude of utility pipes can be concealed underground, behind walls and in ceilings.
 Whether there’s a leak in your home, office or commercial property, using acoustic leak detection means the leak can be pinpointed without any intrusive excavation.

 Some common signs of water leaks: